About Your Surgery

-Although part of your pancreas will be removed during surgery, there is usually enough of it left to secrete hormones and enzymes.
+Although part of your pancreas will be removed during surgery, there is usually enough of it left to produce hormones and enzymes.

-- If your remaining pancreas does not make enough enzymes to digest the food you eat, you may have diarrhea.
+- If your remaining pancreas doesn’t make enough enzymes to digest the food you eat, you may have diarrhea.
 If this happens, you may need to take pills with meals and snacks to replace the enzymes.

-- To remove the tumor, the head of your pancreas, your duodenum, the end of your common bile duct, and your gallbladder will all be removed.
+During your surgery, your surgeon will remove the head of your pancreas, your duodenum (the first part of your small intestine), the end of your common bile duct, and your gallbladder.
 Sometimes, part of the stomach must be removed.